chetnashah/javawork/Gradlework/Tasks.md

 1. lifecycle tasks
 2. actionable tasks

 * `actionable tasks` which perform an action – for example, the jar task has an action associated with it which goes and creates a jar file.
 These types of tasks may or may not depend on other tasks.
+These will do a concrete thing and driven by inputs and outputs.

-* `aggregate tasks` – these tasks are there just to provide a convenient way for you to execute a grouping of functionality.
+* `aggregate/orchestrator/lifecycle tasks` – these tasks are there just to provide a convenient way for you to execute a grouping of tasks/functionality.
 For example, rather than you having to run the check and assemble tasks separately, the build task just aggregates them together.
+Usually they will not have input/output.

 ## Task actions